 These were originally cast in aluminium, but I can't find one right now.
 I had a cardboard pattern, so a friend and I set about fabricating one from sheet aluminium.

-Once a bit more the car is together, we'll work out how to attach it to the chassis.
+Once a bit more of the car is together, we'll work out how to attach it to the chassis.
 I'm also planning to put a single headlight nestled within the cowl, and some mesh as a badger-catcher.
 I'll also put small lights on the wings, partly so I can see a bit more in the dark, and partly so people realise I'm not a skinny motorbike.

 I'm still hunting for a real one, in which case this will hang on the garage wall.